-This is the first a series of 4 courses that aims to help first year graduate students begin to develop the critical thinking, speaking and writing skills that are necessary for their professional success in graduate school and beyond.
-In this course, students set short-term professional goals around courses and laboratory rotations and introduce the key concepts for a critical evaluation of the literature.
-Students will apply these concepts in faculty-facilitated discussions of three assigned papers from the scientific literature.
+This is the first in a series of 4 courses that aim to help first year graduate students develop the critical thinking, speaking and writing skills that are necessary for their professional success in graduate school and beyond.
+In this term, students set short-term professional goals around courses and laboratory rotations and gain strategies to improve their skills in technical writing and critical evaluation of the literature.
+Learning is achieved through group-based problem solving.
+Credits: 1

-Credits: 1 Terms: 1 Counts for 30 hr. requirement: N Director: Dr. Anna Sokac
+Terms: 1 Counts for 30 hr. requirement: N Director: Dr. Anna Sokac